^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Secondary glaucoma is a group of diseases that occur in the most diverse pathological processes in the eye.
+Secondary glaucoma is a group of diseases that occur with a wide variety of pathological processes in the eye.

-Inflammatory diseases, injuries and even the use of certain drugs, surgical operations can lead to an increase in, or, less frequently, a decrease in intraocular pressure.
+Inflammatory diseases, injuries, and even the use of certain medications and surgical operations can lead to an increase or, less commonly, a decrease in intraocular pressure.

 Causes of secondary glaucoma

-Most often the cause of secondary glaucoma is a violation of outflow of intraocular fluid (retention).
+Most often, the cause of secondary glaucoma is a violation of the outflow of intraocular fluid (retention).

-The distinction between primary and secondary glaucoma is arbitrary, any increase in intraocular pressure is secondary.
-The frequency of secondary glaucoma is 0.8-22% of all eye diseases (this is 1-2% of all inpatients).
-Glaucoma often leads to blindness (whose frequency is 28%).
+The distinction between primary and secondary glaucoma is conditional, any increase in intraocular pressure is secondary.
+The frequency of secondary glaucoma is 0.8-22% of all eye diseases (this is 1-2% of all hospitalized patients).
+Glaucoma often leads to blindness (the frequency of which is 28%).
 A high percentage of enucleation in secondary glaucoma is 20-45%.

 What are the symptoms of secondary glaucoma?